Don't Pass Up the Kitchen Pass-Through

 A carved-out opening in a kitchen wall can increase spaciousness, make an architectural statement and improve social time

 Houzz Contributor.
-Fresh out of journalism school, I fell into decorating...
+After journalism school, I fell into decorating media and immediately...
 More

 If you're looking to open the space between your kitchen and an adjoining room but reluctant (or unable) to remove a wall, take a different tack: a good old kitchen pass-through.
 These peekaboo openings, originally designed to provide a way to serve food from the kitchen while concealing any cooking mess, are as important for decorative appeal as they are for functional purposes.
 Here are eight ways to open up.